 Your participation in this study will take about 14 months; one month before the study for your enrollment activities, twelve months participating in the program, and then one month after the study for your final measurements.
-You will have one virtual and one in-person visit at the start and one in-person visit at the end of the study, each visit lasting about an hour.
-During the 12-month program, you'll have classes weekly and then monthly, each class lasting an hour.
-We'll be checking in with you before classes about several factors, including your weight.
+You will have one virtual and one in-person visit at the start and one in-person visit at the end of the study, each visit lasting less than two hours.
+During the 12-month program, you'll have online, video classes weekly and then monthly, each lasting less than 30 minutes.
+You'll have a brief check-in survey as part of each class; the surveys should take you about 5 minutes each.

 You'll complete study measurements three times, once at the beginning, once at 4 months, and again at the end of the study (after 12 months).
-These measurements will include a blood draw, which you can do whenever is convenient for you and should take approximately 15 minutes.
-You'll also have two appointments at Domino's Farms, which should take less than 2 hours each time (one at the beginning and one at the end of the study).
+These measurements will include a blood draw, which you can do whenever is convenient for you and should take approximately 15 minutes, and an appointment at Domino's Farms (at baseline and 12 months), which should take less than 2 hours each time.
 A member of the study team will call you once at each the beginning of the study and after 4 and 12 months to ask you about what you ate the day before - these calls will take about 30 minutes.
 Finally, you'll complete a survey at each of the three timepoints, which will take about 45 minutes.